andreicuceu/vega/README.rst

 Installation
 ------------

-We recommend to start by creating a fresh conda environment.
-The following code will create this and also install all the dependencies:
+We recommend to start by creating a fresh conda environment:

 .. code-block:: console

-    conda create --name vega pip ipython jupyter jupyterlab ipykernel numpy scipy astropy numba h5py setuptools "iminuit>=2.0.0" cachetools matplotlib conda activate vega
+    conda create --name vega python=3.13
-    pip install mcfit
+    conda activate vega

 You can either clone the public repository: